Obsessed With Having A ‘Fun’ Job Title? Don’t Make This Mistake.

 You get the point.
 Your clever job title makes no sense and no one has any idea what you’re talking about.

-So you end up in the same situation as the poor life coach above, and you end up spending most of your time justifying your industry or taking in general terms (usually in a way that makes NO sense to the person you’re talking to), rather than actually giving people a clue about what YOU do, specifically.
+So you end up in the same situation as the poor life coach above, spending most of your time justifying your industry or talking in general terms (usually in a way that makes NO sense to the person you’re talking to), rather than actually giving people a clue about what YOU do, specifically.

 Which clearly isn’t going to get you a client.
 Sure, it might be fine to put on your website if you already have a fun title in mind, but otherwise, skip it and learn to talk about what you do instead.